 Registration process for real estate projects and agents

-Project registration: Developers must register all residential and commercial projects with RERA before advertising or selling units.
-The registration includes providing project details such as land title, approvals, completion timelines, and other essential project information.
+- Developers must register all residential and commercial projects with RERA before selling or advertising units.

-Real estate agent registration: Real estate agents must also register with RERA to legally operate in the market.
-They are required to adhere to the guidelines, ensuring transparent and ethical practices.
+- Real estate agents must register with RERA to operate legally in the market.

 Rights and duties of homebuyers under the Real Estate (Regulation and Development) Act

-- Right to necessary documents: After taking possession, buyers have the right to receive essential documents such as the completion certificate, layout plans, and papers relating to common areas.
+- Right to receive property documents: After taking possession, homebuyers are entitled to receive essential documents such as completion certificates and plans related to common areas.

 Obligations of promoters and developers under the Real Estate (Regulation and Development) Act